MogliRohitkumar/Asic_Design/README.md

 ## LAB - 7
 ### Objective
+* Convert TLV to Verilog as explained in the video using Sandpiper.
+* Write a testbench using sample testbench for rvmyth.
+* Use iverilog to simulate and gtkwave to view the output waveforms.
+Plot below signals from gtkwave

+#### Comparision of RISC-V architecture outputs of Iverilog GTKwave and Makerchip
 * Run the following commands to set up a development environment for working with simulation and synthesis tools

 ```c